 Upon completion of the B.A. in English program, students will:

-- Conduct, analyze, evaluate, and integrate academic research.
+- Conduct, analyze, evaluate, and integrate academic research and theory.

-- Construct a convincing argument using a range of rhetorical strategies in speech and writing.
+- Construct and deconstruct arguments using a range of rhetorical strategies.

 Outcomes Assessment Activities